somesuchnonsense/debrid-blackhole/README.md

-# DecyphArr
+# Decypharr

 ![ui](docs/docs/images/main.png)

-**DecyphArr** is an implementation of QbitTorrent with **Multiple Debrid service support**, written in Go.
+**Decypharr** is an implementation of QbitTorrent with **Multiple Debrid service support**, written in Go.

-## What is DecyphArr?
+## What is Decypharr?

-DecyphArr combines the power of QBittorrent with popular Debrid services to enhance your media management.
+Decypharr combines the power of QBittorrent with popular Debrid services to enhance your media management.
 It provides a familiar interface for Sonarr, Radarr, and other \*Arr applications while leveraging the capabilities of Debrid providers.

 ## Features